Hotty-Frank/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash Enables the file to be in the programmes path for execution.
-groups This command all the groups am in as a user'
+chown This command allow one to change ownership of file from one user to another